-The student issued an I-20 may accept employment at AUM without prior approval from the U.S. Immigration Service.
+The student issued an I-20 may accept employment at AUM without prior approval from the U.S. Immigration Service as soon as he or she is enrolled in a full-time program at AUM.
 On-campus employment undertaken pursuant to the terms of a scholarship, fellowship or assistantship is considered to be part of a student's program of study if the student is in good academic standing and is enrolled in a full-time course of study.
 On-campus employment is limited and should not be relied upon to assist the student financially while attending AUM.
-In addition, on-campus employment is limited to a maximum of 20 hours per week when school is in session and also limited to employment performed on the school's premises.
+In addition, oncampus employment is limited to a maximum of 20 hours per week when school is in session and also limited to employment performed on the school's premises.

 Off-campus employment is specifically prohibited during the first two semesters of continuous, full-time enrollment in F-1 student status.
 After the first year, an F-1 student may apply for Optional Practical Training (OPT) or Curricular Practical Training (CPT).
-Employment must be directly related to the field of study and additionally for CPT must be an integral part of the student's curriculum.
+Employment must be directly related to the field of study and for CPT must be an integral part of the student's curriculum.
 A student may also apply for economic hardship work permission, which requires demonstration of economic necessity due to unforeseen circumstances arising subsequent to arrival in the United States.
-In all cases, the student must be in good academic standing and must demonstrate that acceptance of employment will not interfere with a full-time course load.
+In all cases, the student must be in good academic standing and must demonstrate that acceptance of employment will not interfere with a fulltime course load.